19 Dec Two Questions to Ask Before Selecting a New Turfgrass

 For instance, if shade is a primary landscape challenge and you select a shade tolerant grass type, understand that you may need to budget for one to two applications of fungicide per year in order to maintain a healthy lawn.
 Lawns in shady landscapes often fail not because of low sunlight, but because they succumb to disease pressures.
 Read more about growing grass in shaded areas here.

 If, however, your primary landscape challenge is drought or wear, you might consider one of the most drought hardy, wear tolerant of all turfgrass types: bermudagrass.
 There is a reason you see bermudagrass on sports fields and golf courses throughout the southern half of the country—they can recover quickly from damage, they are very drought hardy, and when groomed correctly, they can create a beautiful lawn.
 This, of course, requires a certain maintenance schedule including weekly mowing during the growing season.
 You also need to know that the mechanism that allows bermudagrasses to recover from wear so quickly (spreading rhizomes and stolons) also enables it to creep into flower beds.
+Our blog on Stolons and Rhizomes discusses this in greater detail.

 Taking the time to thoughtfully consider the two questions posed in this article before selecting a turfgrass will ensure the best possible outcome and success of your new lawn.
 It will also unquestionably improve the value of your home.